 Individually, both salt and vinegar are known as powerful natural weed killers.

-One of the few solutions to get right down into the root system, pure salt will starve both leaves and roots of moisture and dehydrate them.
+One of the few weed killers to get right down into the root system, pure salt is a homemade weed killer that will starve both leaves and roots of moisture and dehydrate them.

 You can also use vinegar in much the same way, but please note that only vinegar which is at least 5%+ acetic acid will work.

-Having said that, the most effective approach is to mix the two into a much stronger solution:
+Having said that, the most effective approach is to mix the two into a much stronger homemade weed killer solution:

-How to Make a Salt and Vinegar Weed Killer
+How to Make a Salt and Vinegar Homemade Weed Killer

 What you’ll need: